fruitTheory/M6502/README.md

-# MOS 6502 Emulator
+# fNES - NES Emulator

-Emulator for the MOS 6502 microprocessor, written in C
+Emulation of the Nintendo Entertainment System, written in C

 ## Features